martbetz/martbetz.github.io/_posts/2026-08-31-xt10retirement.md

 </center>

 <p style="text-align:center; padding-top: 5px;">
-Despite it's advancing age, my camera's really is in good nick; almost like new, in fact, both cosmetically _and_ functionally.
+Despite it's advancing age, my camera really is in good nick; almost like new, in fact, both cosmetically _and_ functionally.
 So why not continue to use it?
 Well, here's the thing; ideally, I'd really like it to remain that way.</p>

 The passage of time, though, has steadily been stacking the odds: